NathanaelYilma/adder-Test2/README.md

 ## How to get the synthesis numbers

+Here is how to manually do it:
 1. Basically just followed the steps in `synth/measure.sh`.
 2. For each adder and size: Set it as top, then set N in settings, then run synthesis, then check the reports for LUTs and delays.
 3. All the numbers I got are in `results/results.md`.

+!!!HOWEVER!!!
+I hate this exam so much I can't accept defeat so I have a measure.bat script that kinda works.
+I will not submit because I do not understand it because chatgpt wrote all of it.
+However if you really want to see it I'll demonstrate it but I don't understand it. :)